Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

+Similarly given $x\in \A^\V$ and $F\subset \V$, $[x]_F$ denotes the cylinder set $[x|_F]_F$.
 The collection of cylinder sets generate the Borel $\sigma$-algebra on $\A^\V$.
 The set $\A$ will be referred to as an \emph{alphabet} with finitely many \emph{symbols} which when placed on vertices of the graph $\G$ yield \emph{configurations}, that is, elements of $\A^\V$ and \emph{patterns}, that is, elements of $\A^F$ for some set $F\subset \V$.

-An \emph{MRF} is a Borel probability measure $\mu$ on $\A^\V$ with the property that for all finite sets $A, B\subset \V$ such that $\partial A\subset B\subset A^c$ and $a\in \A^A, b\in \A^B$ satisfying $\mu([b]_B)>0$
+An \emph{MRF} is a Borel probability measure $\mu$ on $\A^\V$ with the property that for all finite sets $A, B\subset \V$ such that $\partial A\subset B\subset A^c$ and $\alpha\in \A^A, \beta\in \A^B$ satisfying $\mu([\beta]_B)>0$

-An equivalent definition is the following: If $x$ is a point chosen randomly according to the measure $\mu$, and $A, B\subset\V$ are finite \emph{separated }sets in $\G$(meaning $u\nsim v$ for all $u\in A$ and $v\in B$), then conditioned on $x|_{\V\setminus (A\cup B)}$, $x|_{A}$ and $x|_B$ are independent random variables.
+An equivalent definition is the following: If $x$ is a configuration chosen randomly according to the measure $\mu$, and $A, B\subset\V$ are finite \emph{separated }sets in $\G$ (meaning that $A$ and $B$ are disjoint and $u\nsim_\G v$ for all $u\in A$ and $v\in B$), then conditioned on $x|_{\V\setminus (A\cup B)}$, $x|_{A}$ and $x|_B$ are independent random variables.
 Here we restrict our attention to boundaries of thickness $1$.
 In general thicker boundaries can also be considered for similar notions.

-A stronger notion of an MRF obtained by requiring this conditional independence for all sets $A, B\subset \V$ which are separated in $\G$(finite or not) is called a \emph{global MRF}.
+A stronger notion of an MRF obtained by requiring this conditional independence for all sets $A, B\subset \V$ which are separated in $\G$ (finite or not) is called a \emph{global MRF}.
 This paper is concerned with the former notion of independence, where both $A$ and $B$ are assumed to be finite.